Stellar obliquities in exoplanetary systems: Methods and Key Findings

 If the radius ratio $r/R$ and transit impact parameter $b$ are known, then observations of the time series $\Delta V(t)$ can be used to determine $\lambda$ and $v\sin i$.
 In practice, one fits a parameterized model to the time series, but it is useful to understand which aspects of the signal provide the information.
 Figure~\ref{fig:rm} illustrates the transit geometry and the corresponding $\Delta V(t)$.
 The extremes of the signal occur at ingress ($x_1$) and egress ($x_2$), with amplitudes

 Based on the transit geometry,

 allowing us to write

-This system of equations makes clear that the asymmetry of the signal depends on $\sin\lambda$, while the amplitude depends on $\cos\lambda$.
-It also indicates that measurements of the amplitude and asymmetry are sufficient to determine $v\sin i$ and $\lambda$, as long as $b$ is not too close to 0 or 1.
+This system of equations makes clear that the {\it amplitude} depends on $\cos\lambda$ (Eq.~\ref{equ:RM_amplitude}), while the {\it asymmetry} of the signal depends on $\sin\lambda$ (Eq.~\ref{equ:RM_asymmetry}).
+It also indicates that measurements of the amplitude and asymmetry are sufficient to determine $v\sin i$ and $\lambda$, as long as $b$ is not too close to 0 or 1 \citep{AlbrechtWinnJohnson+2011}.